Email: email@example.com | Office Phone: (207) 786-6350

 “Representing Bates, a community and college founded in the richest traditions of exploration and intellectual growth, is an honor,” Ryder said at her appointment.
 “Having begun my coaching career in the NESCAC, I feel it is a once in a lifetime opportunity to be named the head coach at Bates, and I am truly grateful.
 I look forward to working with the student-athletes as together we build a winning program.”

-Ryder was cited by McHugh and the search committee for her innovative coaching, as well as her drive, intensity and enthusiasm.
+When first hired by Bates, Ryder was cited by Director of Athletics Kevin McHugh and the search committee for her innovative coaching, as well as her drive, intensity and enthusiasm.

 “We were fortunate to have an extremely competitive pool of candidates, with five terrific finalists, and Dani proved to be the best of that great group,” said McHugh.
 “I am thrilled to have her join the Bates Athletics family, and look forward to the excellent coaching and leadership that Dani will bring to the field hockey program.”